PrefectHQ/prefect/docs/core/idioms/file-based.md

 ::: warning Flow Structure
 If you change any of the structure of your flow such as task names, rearrange task order, etc. then you will need to reregister that flow.
 :::

+### Enable file storage

+GitHub storage only supports files however the other storage options (Local, Docker, S3, etc.) store flows both as pickles and files.
+To switch to using file storage and enable the workflow above set `stored_as_script=True` on the storage object.